 “There are very, very few assumable mortgages leftover from the old days, and if the buyer wants any new financing, the new lender is going to insist on being in first position so the older loan has to be paid off in full before any new loan will close,” Arman said.

 Jim Angleton, president of Aegis FinServ Corp., agrees with Arman.
 He said that 99.9 percent of all mortgages have a due on sale clause.

 In the past, mortgages allowed possible assumptions of loans, but that is not usually the case now.
 Lenders are naturally nervous about offering terms to a borrower they’re not familiar with.
 The solid business realities are that a borrower who would want to assume a current loan might not be as creditworthy as the original borrower and may not qualify for those terms on their own.
 This would present a greater risk to the lender.

 “If the borrower plus closing agent ignore such terms found in the mortgage standards, they could be in violation of more laws than the mere sale assumption,” Angleton said.

-Without the payoff letter and the clause, the borrower could take the money and disappear, which leaves the new homeowner with the obligation to repay the mortgage.
+If the seller were to somehow take the money without paying the mortgage off, it would leave the new homeowner with the obligation to repay the mortgage.
 Delsack said it is a general rule that a home is sold with liens created by the seller, such as a warranty deed transfer, to prevent seller fraud.